M4cs/repl-from-cli/README.md

 - Python 3.5+
 - A GitHub Account
-- A GitHub Personal Access Token ([How Do I Get Mine?](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))
+- A GitHub Personal Access Token ([How Do I Get Mine?](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)) **Make sure to give it Repo, User, and Delete Permissions**
 - A [repl.it](https://repl.it) Account

 # Getting Started